sma/yassg/README.md

     some text
     +----------

-The `+` must be the first character and followed by at least three dashes.
+The `+` must be the first character of the line and followed by at least three dashes.
 Dashes after the class name are optional.
+There must be at least 3 dashes and no class name in the bottom line.

 ## License